foxholden/ROHan/README.md

 c) If you have substitutions outside of expected ones (e.g. C->T, G->A) consider using the -mask to filter out polymorphic positions
 d) Have a look at the command line in the test data directory.

 4) Do you have extensive ancient DNA damage (e.g. 20% at the ends of greater) which could potentially affect the mapping?
-If so, we recommend filtering for reads in highly mappable regions, see : http://lh3lh3.users.sourceforge.net/snpable.shtml  to create mappability tracks
+If so, we recommend filtering for reads in highly mappable regions, see : http://lh3lh3.users.sourceforge.net/snpable.shtml  to create mappability tracks.

 5) Create a file with the name of the autosomes, 1 chromosome per line ex: chr1 chr2
     ...

-6)
+6) Run ROHan, for modern samples run:

+     rohan --rohmu 2e-5   -o  [output prefix]  [reference genome]  [BAM file]

+For ancient samples run:

+     rohan --rohmu 2e-5 --deam5p  deamfile.5p.prof  --deam3p  deamfile.3p.prof    -o  [output prefix]  [reference genome]  [BAM file]

+where deamfile.5p.prof and deamfile.3p.prof are the substitution rates due to aDNA damage and not due to sequencing errors.
+You can add more threads in the calculation using "-t".
+Be aware that as this is a full likelihood model, the data needs to live in memory and therefore, using multiple threads can result in higher memory usage.

+If a mappability track was used, you can add the option: --map to filter wrt to mappable regions.

+7) Inspect your results.
+Refer to [output prefix].het_1_X.pdf and [output prefix].hmm_1_X.pdf, if there are regions labeled as non ROH despite the fact that they clearly show a depression in heterozygosity, re-run using --hmm and a higher value of --rohmu (e.g. for the example above, one could run using 5e-5).

+8) For ancient samples, if the result if really unexpected, you can re-run using --tvonly which will limit the estimate to transversions, this needs to be multiplied by (Ts/Tv+1) (ex: if Ts/Tv  = 2.1, multiply the results it by 3.1).
+This estimate can be an underestimate.

 Description of output files